 - Meet your blood sugar targets.
 For most people with diabetes, blood sugar levels should be 4 to 7 mmol/L two hours before a meal and 5 to 10 mmol/L two hours after the start of a meal.

 - Control your blood pressure.
 For most people with diabetes, blood pressure should be less than 130/80 mm Hg.

 - Maintain healthy lifestyle habits.
-These include: eating healthy foods, and limiting intake of salt and sodium; exercising regularly; maintaining a healthy weight, or losing weight if needed; and quitting smoking.
+These include: eating healthy foods, and limiting intake of salt; exercising regularly; maintaining a healthy weight, or losing weight if needed; and quitting smoking.